Uljibuh/CellWeave-Graph-Refined-Gene-Programs-for-Interpretable-Multi-Omics-Biology/README.md

 🧠 Core Idea

 CellWeave is a framework for interpreting disease mechanisms from paired single-cell RNA and ATAC data by combining interpretable gene programs with structured gene interaction networks.
 It first learns gene programs using Non-negative Matrix Factorization, where each program represents a coordinated biological function shared across cells.
-Then, instead of treating these programs as flat gene lists, ReguNMF introduces a gene interaction graph within each program and uses a Graph Neural Network to refine gene-level contributions based on regulatory relationships such as transcription factor binding, chromatin accessibility, and gene co-regulation.
+Then, instead of treating these programs as flat gene lists, CellWeave introduces a gene interaction graph within each program and uses a Graph Neural Network to refine gene-level contributions based on regulatory relationships such as transcription factor binding, chromatin accessibility, and gene co-regulation.
 This produces context-aware gene program representations that better reflect how biological systems operate in normal and disease conditions.

 🧩 Biological Motivation